DanialArab/Getting-Structured-LLM-Output/README.md

 <a name="10"></a>
 ## Instructor open-source library - to generate structured output from model providers that don't support formal structured outputs

+<a name="11"></a>
+### Instructor

+- It is an open-source re-prompting-based structured output library
+- If the model output does not match the format we requested, try again
+-